-Peer and Family Support
+Peer and Family Supports

-For Friends and Family Members
+For Friends and Family Members:

-NAMI Oregon: Offers peer support groups for parents, adults living with mental illness, and family and friends.
-Free education programs are available.
-Contact NAMI Oregon's Helpline at 503-230-8009 or 1-800-343-6264.
+NAMI Oregon is the state chapter of NAMI and offers several peer support groups.
+Groups are available for family and friends.
+Free education programs are offered.
+Contact NAMI Oregon's Helpline at 503-230-8009 or 1-800-343-6264 for more information.

 The Oregon Family Support Network (OFSN) offers peer support for families enrolled in the Wraparound Program.
 For more information on OFSN call 971-209-9292.
 OFSN also operates the Reach Out Oregon website and warmline (1-833-732-2467) that offers support and resources for families.